voting-tools/pref_voting/docs/source/index.rst

 - Votelib (https://github.com/simberaj/votelib) - Another Python package that implements a number of voting methods (includes multiwinner methods and some grading systems such as Approval Voting and Majority Judgement).

+See [https://comsoc-community.org/tools](https://comsoc-community.org/tools) for an overivew of tools for computational social choice.

 Contents
 -----------------